 There will be a computer-based simulation during the course.
 We will provide the appropriate material to you at the time.
-There will be an approximately \$50 charge for the right to use the simulations which will be charged directly to your bursar's account based on your enrollment in the class.
+There will be an approximately \$50 individual charge for the right to use the simulation.
+This can be purchased through Study.net.